thiago4go/dapr-workshop/docs/challenge-2/python.md

 In this challenge, you will send the order created in the previous step to be cooked in the kitchen.
 For that, you will:

 - Create a new service called _pizza-kitchen_ with a `/cook` endpoint.
-- Update `pizza-store` to invoke the `/cook` endpoint using the Dapr Service Invocation API.
+- Update `pizza-storefront` to invoke the `/cook` endpoint using the Dapr Service Invocation API.

 <img src="../../imgs/challenge-2.png" width=50%>